DGHS

-This two-story commercial building, completed in 1927, is a fascinating example of Spanish Baroque Revival.
+The building is a fascinating example of Spanish Baroque Revival.
 The wings are of smooth-faced limestone, topped with a medallioned cornice and a decorative roof of terracotta tiles.
 The center pavilion is an explosion of Baroque details in carved limestone.
 In the parapet is a garland of ribbons and flowers from which hang two roundels, each with a grotesque (face), a common decorative element in Baroque architecture.
 The focal point of the main façade is a group of four windows, framed by engaged Ionic columns, and centered around a niche topped with a scallop shell and containing a cenotaph.
-The building opened as the Palace Meat Market.
-In 1935, the building was used by Dernbach Chevrolet, and later in 1937, Chuck Rumpf opened a meat market.
-The Weihers purchased the business in 1948, running the family business until 2007.

 Walk 9